contributorshipcollaboration/contributorshipcollaboration.github.io/content/blog/progressAndInvite.md

 If you know of journals, scientific societies, or publishers working in languages other than English that might be able to make use of a CRediT translation, we'd like to know about that, too - let us know at the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSfdhqlnk4sw61MkkDuufZyqO1SKmnp--QE6vEG1_7qnP9MzJg/viewform?usp=sf_link).

+Oh, another way to help would be to just [give money to the project](https://opencollective.com/tenzing) :smile: .

 We'll announce another co-working call to jump-start further translations, and other next steps, including:

 1. Entering the translations in machine-readable form in [this repository](https://github.com/contributorshipcollaboration/credit-translation)
 2. Getting the associated website going, including writing code to display the translations there in human-readable form.

+Keep abreast of all our CRediT-related activities by following us on Mastodon at [@tenzingContrib@neuromatch.social](https://neuromatch.social/@tenzingContrib).

 | ![kookaburra](https://github.com/contributorshipcollaboration/contributorshipcollaboration.github.io/assets/886094/8e367ad9-d866-48e0-ba66-842fdd768b48) |
 |:--:|